BaileyChessum/teleop_modular/control_mode_plugins/input_publisher_mode/README.md

 # input_publisher_mode/InputPublisherMode

-A generic control mode that forwards inputs from teleop_modular.
+A generic control mode that publishes inputs from teleop_modular.

 ### Inputs

 #### Axes

-*TODO: List and describe axes here*
-- `speed`: The input axis that scales the output speed from 0 to 1.
+Publishes all Axes as configured in the configuration file.

 #### Buttons

-*TODO: List and describe buttons here*
+Publishes all Buttons as configured in the configuration file.

 - `locked`: When true, the control mode will send all zeroes to make the robot halt. *(optional)*

 > **Note**: `locked` is automatically captured by teleop_modular and exposed through the `bool is_locked()` method.

 ### Parameters

-*TODO: Describe your parameters here*

-- `topic : string` The topic name to send messages to (Required)
+- `input_names_topic : string` The topic name to send input name messages to (Required)
+- `inputs_topic : string` The topic name to send input messages to (Optional, defaults to input_names_topic + "/values")
-- `qos : int` The ROS2 topic Quality of Service value to use in the publisher (Optional, defaults to 10)
+- `inputs_qos : int` The ROS2 topic Quality of Service value to use in the inputs publisher (Optional, defaults to 10)
+- `axis_names : string[]` The list of Axis names to publish.
+(One of axis_names or button_names required)
+- `button_names : string[]` The list of Button names to publish.
+(One of axis_names or button_names required)

 ```yaml
 # Example parameter file